Lipodrene Review - Does This Fat Burner Work? Are side effects and FDA complaints deal breakers?

 We found no mention of scientific support on the Lipodrene website.
 There is no research, though there is a link to more information on the R&D department.
 There is talk of purity and potency tests, but none of clinical studies.
 The formula still contains the element the FDA told the company to remove.
 Science is the key word at DietSpotlight and Hi-Tech Pharmaceuticals left it out of the.

 The Bottom Line – Does Lipodrene Work?

 What’s our final take on this supplement?
 The company has been around for quite some time and the BBB rates it with an “A”, but we can’t get past our reservations because of reported side effects and negative customer reviews.
 We’ve also had difficulty offering support for the product because there’s no clinical support.
 The FDA action against Hi-Tech Pharmaceuticals also concerns us.

 If you’d like to lose more weight, we suggest going with a product offering both clinically proven and researched ingredients from a company that has a clean record of no FDA interaction or side effects.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 The formula is made up of a proprietary blend consisting of four ingredients, which have been proven to help increase metabolism and spark fat loss.
 There’s no mention of side effects from users and dieters talk about great results.

 Plus, Leptigen is confident enough in the product to offer a Special Trial Offer, which is a positive sign.